My Love (London Boys song)

 "My Love" is a song by Europop duo London Boys, originally released in 1987 as a single in Germany.
 It was given another single release in the UK and Germany in 1989, following the song's inclusion on the duo's 1988 debut album The Twelve Commandments of Dance.
 "My Love" was written and produced by Ralf René Maué.
-The song reached No. 46 in the UK, but was a bigger success in Ireland where it reached No. 15.
+The song reached number 46 in the UK, but was a bigger success in Ireland where it reached number 15.